zpeide/AQG-AdjunctQuestions/README.md

-# CIKM23-AQG-AdjunctQuestions
+# AQG-AdjunctQuestions

-This is the repository of data and analysis code for the paper "On the Effects of Automatically Generated Adjunct Questions for
+This is the repository of data and analysis code for the paper submission "On the Effects of Automatically Generated Adjunct Questions for
-Search as Learning" submitted to CIKM 2023.
+Search as Learning".

 ---
 ## Data